 Then it’s time for handwashing!
 This step is an important way to stop the spread of germs and encourages good hygiene.
 Consider using a sturdy step stool to make it easier for your child to reach the faucet handle and soap dispenser.
 Show your child how to clean thoroughly using soap and water for at least 20 seconds.
 Singing the familiar “Happy Birthday” song is an easy way to mark this time and make the process fun.

 Another tip?
 Keep a hand towel clipped to a ring on the vanity, within easy reach.
 This not only secures the towel in place but also teaches another good hygiene tip: towels on the floor will pick up dirt!

 After your child has thoroughly dried his hands, congratulate him on a job well done.
 If you use rewards, now is a good opportunity to have your child put a star on his chart or let her choose from a selection of appropriate incentives.
 If not, a pat on the back and encouraging words are always appropriate.

-If you’d like to learn more about the differences between Little2Big™ and NextStep2™, (link to Best PT Seat for Boys/Girls) all the advantages of both.
+Learn more about the differences between Little2Big™ and NextStep2®, and the great advantages of both.
 And if you’d like to learn more about the potty training process, our potty training articles have helpful tips and suggestions.